Fully machined parts in competitive timescales for your prototypes and low-volume production

 – John Telford, Lightning Design Manager at Abacus

-Computer Numericaly Controlled (CNC) machining is a subtractive manufacturing process that produces parts directly from a 3D digital model.
+Computer Numerically Controlled (CNC) machining is a subtractive manufacturing process that produces parts directly from a 3D digital model.

-The process started with a block of raw material.
-Taking the original 3D CAD model data (ideally in IGS format) and creates a cutter path using the latest Hypermill CAD/CAM software.
-The high-speed milling tool follows the pre-determined cutter path in the CAM softare.
+The process starts with a block of raw material; taking the original 3D CAD model data (ideally in IGS format) and creates a cutter path using the latest Hypermill CAD/CAM software.
+The high-speed milling tool follows the pre-determined cutter path in the CAM software.
 This removes the unwanted material to produce the finished part or product.

 Full colour and texture finishes can be added to the model, including anodising as well as heat treatments.
-This attention-to-detail from the paint and finishing team at Ogle, results in stunning and visually accurate prototypes to within +0.05mm of the design.
+This attention-to-detail from the paint and finishing team at Ogle, results in stunning and visually accurate prototypes.